This section gives you quick and easy access to the questions and answers we’re asked most frequently.

 Safety is very important on our guided tours.
 Even if everything is well considered, accidents are possible, because of human error.
 The snowmobile is always covered with traffic insurance, as demanded by the law.
 This insurance covers all the possible costs that come to the rider, passenger or possible third party persons (transportation, medical treatment, hospital, doctor, surgery) or third party vehicle (damages, broken parts, repair costs).
 However, this insurance DOES NOT cover the costs that occur to your own snowmobile, if you are the guilty party for the accident.
 Because of this, participants will sign a document, where they agree that they are responsible for riding the snowmobile (steering, accelerating, using breaks, following the laws, regulations and instructions), they have a valid driving license and they are not under the influence of alcohol or any drugs.

 If an accident happens, the guide will be in charge of the situation and he/she will focus first on people’s safety and first aid.
 After that part is clear, he/she will monitor the vehicles and make the decision on continuing or aborting the tour.
-When getting back to the office our staff will inspect the possible damages and prepare a calculation of it, including the spare parts and time used to fix the damages.

 Outside of the snowmobiling, we recommend a travel insurance that will cover other activities.